ksh-20/Send-It/README.md

 ## ⚠️ Important Notes

-- File storage on Vercel is ephemeral
+- File storage on Render is ephemeral
 - Files must be downloaded immediately
 - Not suitable for long-term file storage
 - Best suited for quick, one-time transfers